Floristry Career Change Course

 The course also includes a morning at a local flower farm where we’ll discuss sourcing British flowers and year round sourcing options.

-You’ll also get to experience collaborating on a styled bridal shoot with a model and professional photographer and develop a portfolio of work.
+You’ll also get to experience collaborating on a styled shoot with a professional photographer and stylist, and walk away with a portfolio of work.

 The group is limited to six students, to ensure you have maximum support from us.
 Some days we’ll work together on larger scale designs, and other sessions will be spent working on individual portfolios.

-Cost: £1,500 which includes all materials, lunch and refreshments.
+Cost: £1,600 which includes all materials, delicious artisanal lunch and all refreshments.
 You are welcome to take all your own floral arrangements home with you.

 Deposit required: £450